 - ID – Make sure you have valid photographic ID.
 If you present your driving licence, make sure it has your current address on it

 - Proof of Address – A council tax, utility bill or financial statement will suffice.
 If everything is online, you should change one of your accounts to postal statements

 - Employer – You’ll need to gather three to six months’ payslips and P60s.
 If you’ve received extra income such as bonuses or commission, some lenders may require two years worth of P60s

-- Limited company accounts – If you’re a limited company director then the last two years worth of fully signed accounts is required in most cases.
-The latest accounts cannot be over 18 months old, so try to finalise the latest year’s as soon as possible
+- Limited company accounts – If you’re a limited company director then the last two years’ worth of fully signed accounts is required in most cases, though some lenders will accept just one year’s accounts.
+The latest accounts cannot usually be over 18 months old, so try to finalise the latest year’s as soon as possible

 - Contractors – You’ll need the last 12 months of contracts, fully signed by all parties.
 These need to clearly show your day-rate and have been paid in sterling, with an expiry date ideally included on each contract.
 Obviously, not all contracts have an end date, some go day-to-day, so rolling contracts can be accepted